Xiao Zhan: 2019–2020: Breakthrough

-In 2019, Xiao co-starred with Wang Yibo in the Xianxia drama The Untamed (陈情令), based on the danmei novel Grandmaster of Demonic Cultivation (魔道祖师) by Mo Xiang Tong Xiu (墨香铜臭).
-His portrayal of the carefree and unrestrained Wei Wuxian, who evolves into the darker and tormented Yiling Laozu, received very positive reviews, aiding the series' rise in popularity; it had gained over 10 billion views by December 2021.
+In 2019, Xiao co-starred with Wang Yibo in the xianxia drama The Untamed (陈情令), adapted from the web novel Grandmaster of Demonic Cultivation (魔道祖师) by Mo Xiang Tong Xiu (墨香铜臭).
+His portrayal of the carefree and unrestrained Wei Wuxian, who evolves into the darker and tormented Yiling Laozu (Yiling Patriarch), received very positive reviews, aiding the series' rise in popularity; it had gained over 10 billion views by December 2021.
 The series also gained a huge following overseas after it became available on Netflix on 25 October 2019.